words Al Woods

 Disinfect and clean shared technology in the office

 Gadgets and tech devices are another area that cleaning is steered towards, with a surge in people looking to disinfect their laptops and clean their phones.
 Dr Ackerley suggests that if you’re at home and have washed your hands at key moments like when you got home and wiped down surfaces as mentioned above, then the risks are low, as long as no one else is sharing the device.
 However, if working in an office environment and sharing equipment then this is different than in your own home and space.
 In a shared space, Dr Ackerley suggests taking precautions like washing your hands when you arrive at work and use antibacterial wipes on the laptop, mouse, keyboard and anything else that may be shared or touched by someone else at your office.
+Should you require a professional deep clean, services such as PHS Interclean can help.

 Overall, Dr Ackerley’s expert advice is that people should continue to clean and disinfect the key areas of their homes.
 This doesn’t need to take up the majority of the day, but by focusing on small areas and disinfecting these often is key to combating bacteria and viruses.
 This technique will help break the chain of infection.